jangxx/steamvr-osc-control/README.md

 To find the valid command names, open the SteamVR Debug command window, which you can find as follows:

 ![SteamVR Debug Commands](/assets/gh_steamvr_debug.png)

+In addition to the built-in debug commands, the program also defines its own commands which use different API(s):

+- `openvr_screenshot`
+Triggers a screenshot using `IVRScreenshots::RequestScreenshot` instead of the Compositors screenshot function.
+Will only take a screenshot if an app is running.
+Places the screenshot in the directory specified in the config file.

 ## Command mapping file